-PART 5 - New Point Source Discharges of Stormwater
+Part 5 - New Point Source Discharges of Stormwater

-Do you own or operate any NEW or previously unidentified stormwater discharges?
-[Yes No If "yes," please indicate which discharge points are new on your outfall map or list.
-Is your stormwater discharge point map attached or provided electronically? ☐ Map is attached ☐ Map is provided electronically ☐ Other.
+Do you own or operate any NEW or previously unidentified stormwater discharges? ⊠Yes □No If "yes," please indicate which discharge points are new on your outfall map or list.
+(Updated in REGIS) Is your stormwater discharge point map attached or provided electronically? ☐ Map is attached ☐ Map is provided electronically ☐ Other.
 Please explain in comments section.
-Is your stormwater discharge point list attached or provided electronically? ☐ List is attached ☐ List is provided electronically ☐ Other.
+Is your stormwater discharge point list attached or provided electronically? \Box List is attached \boxtimes List is provided electronically \Box Other.
 Please explain in comments section.
 Comments: Lists were submitted to EGLE in Early 2019 as Appendix 2 in the Illicit Discharge Elimination Plan revision as part of the 2016 MS4 Permit Application.
-Each community maintains an updated map of their MS4, with the help of GVMC Environmental Programs, or REGIS. -3,
+Each community maintains an updated map of their MS4, with the help of GVMC Environmental Programs, or REGIS.

-PART 6 - Nested Drainage System Agreements
+Part 6 - Nested Drainage System Agreements

-Please list all nested jurisdictions with whom you have a cooperative agreement:

-Name of Nested Jurisdiction Agreement previously provided to MDEQ Agreement attached

-N/A ☐Yes ☐No ☐Yes ☐No

-☐Yes ☐No Yes No
+Please list all nested jurisdictions with whom you have a cooperative agreement: Name of Nested Jurisdiction Agreement previously provided to MDEQ Agreement attached Kenowa Hills Public Schools ⊠Yes □No ☐Yes ⊠No ☐Yes ☐No Yes No ☐Yes ☐No Yes No Comments: The current agreement was signed in February 20 new MS4 permit is issued.)07.
+This agreement will be updated after the

-☐Yes ☐No Yes No

-Comments:

-1

-PART 7 - Other Actions
+Part 7 - Other Actions

-Please list any extra efforts your community has conducted above and beyond your commitments recorded above (e.g., stream buffer ordinance adoption, new management techniques, invasive species control, habitat enhancement/protection, logjam removal, stream/beach clean-ups, etc.) that have helped implement the Lower Grand River Watershed Management Plan : Continue to study sub-watersheds in Cascade to determine if any need to be addressed.
-Stormwater master plan was completed in 11/2018.
-Please list any other actions your community has conducted to reduce stormwater pollution The Township partners with Forest Hills Public Schools to offer residents assistance for a Fall and Spring cleanup.
-Waste from residents is collected at school sites and then disposed of properly by the Township.
+Please list any extra efforts your community has conducted above and beyond your commitments recorded above (e.g., stream buffer ordinance adoption, new management techniques, invasive species control, habitat enhancement/protection, logjam removal, stream/beach clean-ups, etc.) that have helped implement the Lower Grand River Watershed Management Plan: